Dialysis

 Romans 3:21-23

 When we say “yes” to Him, we are recalled to life.
-It’s even better than a call to come dine next week.
-An invitation, an offer, a choice.
-Wanna live?
+It’s even better than a call to come dine next week, better than an organ.

 And there is salvation in no one else; for there is no other name under heaven that has been given among men, by which we must be saved.